Fibrations by plane quartic curves with a canonical moving singularity: A moving singularity of multiplicity three

 where $X,Y,Z$ and $T_0,T_1$ denote the homogeneous coordinates of $\PP^2$ and $\PP^1$ respectively.
 By the Jacobian criterion, this surface has a unique singularity at \mbox{$P=((0:0:1),(0:1))$}.
 The second projection

 yields a proper flat fibration by plane projective curves over $\PP^1$.
-The fibre over a point of the form $(1:c)$ is isomorphic to the plane projective rational quartic given by
+A fibre over a point of the form $(1:c)$ is isomorphic to the plane projective rational quartic given by

 which has a unique singular point at $(1:c^{1/4}:0)$.
-This curve has arithmetic genus 3, by the genus-degree formula for plane curves, and it enjoys the same properties as the fibres of the fibration $\chi:V\to \AAA^3$ in Section~\ref{2023_09_21_20:25}, in the non-generic case.
-The fibre over the point $(0:1)$ degenerates to a non-reduced rational curve of multiplicity $4$, which we call the \emph{bad fibre} of the fibration.
+This curve has arithmetic genus 3, by the genus-degree formula for plane curves, and it enjoys the same properties as the fibres of the fibration $\pi_1:Z_1\to \AAA^3$ in Section~\ref{2023_09_21_20:25} in the non-generic case.
+The fibre over the point $(0:1)$ degenerates to a non-reduced quadruple line, which we call the \emph{bad fibre} of the fibration.

 The first projection $ S\to \PP^2 $ is a birational morphism whose inverse

 is undefined only at $(0:0:1)$.
 More precisely, the map $S\to \PP^2$ contracts the horizontal curve $(0:0:1) \times \PP^1$ to the point $(0:0:1)$ and restricts to an isomorphism